johnmorehouse/GCENotes/gce_notes/gce_notes.md

 ## 3. __Mount the bucket.__

 Next, we need to "mount" this bucket to our VM instance.
 This is straightforward enough.
-The goal here is to be able to access all of the contents of "johnm-testbucket" (currently empty) in Rstudio.
+The goal here is to be able to access all of the contents of "test_bucket" (currently empty) in Rstudio.
 First, create a folder for the contents of the bucket:

 ```
-johnm@rstudio:~$ mkdir tmp_folder
+johnm@rstudio:~$ mkdir tmp-folder
 ```

 You should see this pop up in the Rstudio console you just opened up.